erikhazzard/Bragi-Node/README.md

 Logging is a powerful and often underused tool.
 Like anything, there are tradeoffs.
 Some of the benefits of persisting log statements in your code include:

-* Doubles as explict documentation.
+* Doubles as explicit documentation.
 In some ways, they're like actionable comments
 * Makes it significantly easier to debug the flow of execution
 * Aides in refactoring
 * Helps you to maintain context of what your code is doing